-If a person obliged to serve in the military service can be assumed to have such a serious personal conviction concerning the use of a weapon against a fellow human being, that this conviction is irreconcilable with service in the Armed Forces, that person shall have the right to complete his/her service duty in an unarmed position.
-That is one of several alternative positions available within the duty of compulsory national service in the defence sector.
-A conscientious objector who has been granted the right to serve in an unarmed position cannot be drafted for a position which would entail the use of a weapon, or be enrolled for service in the Armed Forces, against his/her own will.
+If a person obliged to serve in the military service can be assumed to have such a serious personal conviction concerning the use of a weapon against a fellow human being, that this conviction is irreconcilable with service in the Armed Forces, that person have the right to apply to complete his/her service duty in an unarmed position.
+At present however, these individuals are relieved of their duty to serve completely as there are no unarmed positions available for conscripts.
+Should the Armed Forces resume with unarmed positions, a conscientious objector who has been granted the right to serve in an unarmed position cannot be drafted for a position which would entail the use of a weapon, or be enrolled for service in the Armed Forces, against his/her own will.